magacalia/Real-Debrid-Link-Converter/README.md

    ```

    When prompted, enter the name for the output file (must end with .txt).
-   The new text file will be created in the same directory, containing all the Real Debrid direct download links in the same order as the original file.
+   After processing all links from the input file, the script generates an output file in the same directory.
+The output file mirrors the order of links from the original file, containing all Real Debrid direct download links.